 Dr. Ehmann was born and raised in Regina, Saskatchewan.
 He completed a 3-year BSc in physiology with great distinction followed by a 4-year Doctor of Medicine from the University of Saskatchewan.
 Following medical school, he moved to Edmonton to complete a 5-year ophthalmology residency at the University of Alberta.
 After residency Dr. Ehmann completed a 2-year medical and surgical vitreoretinal fellowship at the prestigious Wills Eye Hospital in Philadelphia.
 Dr. Ehmann then returned to Edmonton to join Alberta Retina Consultants.

 Dr. Ehmann is extensively trained to manage all medical and surgical diseases of the vitreous and retina.
 He is board certified in both Canada and the United States and has published over 25 journal articles as well as 2 book chapters.
-He is an Assistant Clinical Professor with the Department of Ophthalmology and serves as the Fellowship Director for the University of Alberta Vitreoretinal Fellowship Program.
-He is actively involved in mentoring medical students and training residents and fellows.
+He is an Assistant Clinical Professor with the Department of Ophthalmology and is actively involved in mentoring medical students and training residents and fellows.
 Dr. Ehmann also serves as the current president of the Retina Society of Alberta (RSA).
 Outside of work his interests include spending time with his family, golf, skiing, windsurfing and classical violin.